 A family with a new baby will eat many meals at home, and with that comes many dishes that require washing.
 If you’re bringing a meal (or not!), showing up with paper plates and disposable cups is always a great idea.
 We love this eco-friendly all-in-one plate and utensil set.

 Energy balls are packed with energy-promoting nutrients but are also pretty delicious.
 Make a batch or two of these dark chocolate nut butter balls to bring when you visit.
 Everyone in the house will love them, so make a few extras just for mom.

 Pick up a book or two in mom’s preferred genre and drop them off when you visit.
 It’s nice to have something to do while tethered to a pump or finds herself with a spare few minutes.
 I know; we’re laughing in our heads, too.

 You could also consider gifting her an Audible membership so she can remain hands-free and listen to anything of her choosing.

 You can’t go wrong with dessert if you’re still struggling with what to bring when visiting a new mom.
 Think cookies, donuts, cupcakes, or even a scoop from her favorite ice cream shop.

 Above all, it’s essential to remember that you are there to support the parents when visiting a new baby.
 Don’t hesitate to speak up, ask how you can help, and not overstay your welcome.
 Keep visits under an hour, ideally.

 Free ways to support a new parent

-If you’re looking to go above and beyond, below is a list of easy, free ideas that you can do in addition to whatever you bring over.
-These tasks may seem simple or too easy, but the reality is, they’re beyond helpful for new parents.
+If you want to go above and beyond, below is a list of easy, free ideas you can do in addition to whatever you bring over.
+These tasks may seem simple or too easy, but the reality is they’re beyond helpful for new parents.